 All string players are treated as individual voices.
-Although organised in sections and desks as usual, Violins I and 2, Violas, Violoncellos and Double basses are not expected to perform as one synchronised body of players.
+Although organised in sections and desks, as usual, Violins I and 2, Violas, Violoncellos and Double basses are not expected to perform as one synchronised body of players.

-Violins I and 2, Violas and Violoncellos have solo parts for the leading players with the rest of each section being divided between an 'a' and 'b' subsection.
-Once solo parts have been allocated the remaining player numbers should be equally divided between these subsections.
+Violins I and 2, Violas and Violoncellos have solo parts for the leading players with the rest of each section being divided between an 'a', 'b' and 'c' subsections.
+Once solo parts have been allocated, the remaining player numbers should be equally divided between these subsections.
+Section 'a' is a little more technically demanding to perform than section 'c' in each of these subsections.
+The Double bass section comprises eight individual parts.

-There are parts for each sub-section of each string section.
-All the players of each subsection share the same part.
-Although the parts for each subsection are identical, I have marked the parts as heterophonic, meaning that in the absence of a conductor to demonstrate a beat each player can follow, each musician will perform their own material in relation to reading timecode against the score.
-Reading timecode in this way means that all violinists, for example, performing subsection Violin 1a, will deliver their material in slightly different ways, at slightly different speeds, different phrasing lengths, dynamic levels and rhythmic interpretation from one another.
-Consequently, it is not necessary to coordinate bowing between desks or sub-sections.
+There is a part for each sub-section of each string section, an mentioned, 'a', 'b' and 'c' where all the players of each subsection share the same part.
+Although the parts for each subsection are identical, I have marked the parts as 'heterophonic unison', meaning that in the absence of a conductor to demonstrate a beat each player can follow, each musician will perform their own material in relation to reading timecode against the score.
+Reading timecode in this way means that all violinists, for example, performing subsection Violin 1a, will deliver their material in slightly different ways, at slightly different speeds, different phrasing lengths, dynamic levels and rhythmic interpretation for one another.
+Similarly, there will be no coordination of bowing between desks or sub-sections.

 It is the rich interplay of individual string players interpreting, as closely as possible, the music of their part that will lead to the heterophonic effect, a sort of smudging or blurring of the musical material akin to performing with the pedal down on the piano, or more accurately, a church congregation singing a familiar hymn that drags behind the accompanying organ where no two voices are singing exactly the same thing at the same time.

 This heterophonic effect is anticipated and desirable as it adds to the rich, somewhat indeterminate but always recognisable nature of the same lines of music being performed in relation to each other in slightly different ways, bringing an added harmonic richness and polyphony to the part.

-For these reasons it is advisable that each player allocated a solo part has their own music stand for performance to accommodate their manuscript, the need for independent page turns and to have enough room to position their mobile phone device for time-keeping reference when reading timecode.
-Players within sub-sections 'a' and 'b' may share their part and a mobile phone on one, sturdy music stand as usual.
+For these reasons, it is advisable that each player allocated a solo part has their own music stand for performance to accommodate their manuscript, the need for independent page turns and have enough room to position their mobile phone device for time-keeping reference when reading timecode.
+Players within sub-sections 'a', 'b', or 'c' can share their part and a mobile phone on one, sturdy music stand as usual.